A New 15-Bed HOSPICE RESIDENCE for Langley

 In March of 2017 the B.C.
 Government announced that they will provide a five million dollar grant toward the capital costs of for a new 15-bed hospice residence for our community.
 The grant includes three million through the Investment in Housing Innovation Initiative and two million from Fraser Health.
 These commitments, and the additional funding we’ve received through private donations, community donors and grants through the BC Centre for Palliative Care, and the Township of Langley, has seen us proceed with the building permit process and our goal of breaking ground this year.

 Help Us Make Our House a Home

-Langley Hospice needs your help to raise the $2,000,000 necessary to furnish, outfit and begin operations of the new 15-bed Langley Hospice Residence and create a homelike environment for all who enter its doors.
+The Langley Hospice Society needs your help to raise the funds necessary to furnish, outfit, landscape and begin operations of the new 15-bed Langley Hospice Residence and create a homelike environment for all who enter its doors.